“When the president does it, it’s not illegal…”

 –Richard M Nixon

 [This piece was originally published on March 10, 2020, intended as a set of examples for participants in our create a (conspiracy) theory contest.
-Soon afterwards we started to see items in the news that actually seemed spookily aligned with what we orginally intended only as satirical inspiration, and started adding to it (additions are in color).
+Soon afterwards we started to see items in the news that actually seemed spookily aligned with what we orginally intended only as satirical inspiration, and started adding to it (additions are in blue through July, blue-green/teal from August on–check back in a few days; we’re about to make a LOT of additions).
 At this point, after three+ years of government by conspiracy theory, and three+ months of watching Trump play the catastrophe he created like the devil’s fiddle, we’ve decided to stop playing and start sharing.
 “Obamagate” and “Scarboroughgate” fused and confused to become the last straw that stirred the drink.

 To provide a little scaffolding, fodder, and inspiration for your quest to create the next great political tall tale, we thought we’d take a deep dive on one of the most obvious sources of conspiracies today: Donald Trump’s response to the coronavirus.

-Even if you believe, as the 12 year old daughter of a good friend was recently heard to opine, that he’s “so full of s***, we ran out of toilet paper,” his decision and indecision-making has been so breathtakingly bad it seems as if it were designed to make the impact of the virus as devastating as possible (there’s an excellent, albeit still very incomplete recap by a former Republican here worth keeping on your phone, along with our piece, to pull out like silver crosses every time you run into one of his supporters).
+Even if you believe, as the 12 year old daughter of a good friend was recently heard to opine, that he’s “so full of s***, we ran out of toilet paper,” his decision and indecision-making has been so breathtakingly bad it seems as if it were designed to make the impact of the virus as devastating as possible (there’s an excellent, albeit still very incomplete recap by a former Republican here worth keeping on your phone, along with our piece, to pull out like silver crosses every time you run into one of his supporters, and here are two more, each at least as devastating, if you want to turn your crosses into throwing stars).
 Especially now that we know he knew this was coming as early as November, then rejected action at a nearly fathomless number of points between Thanksgiving and March 16–he even dragged his feet for weeks on the China ban he now brags about).

 And the hits (as many of his business associates would describe them) have just kept coming, e.g.